pedroscortes/computational-intelligence-ufes/README.md

 In [exercise 3](https://github.com/pedroscortes/computational-intelligence-ufes/tree/main/exercise3) the objective was to fit the equation y = a + bx + cx² for real data of x and y using the algorithms mentioned above.

+In [exercise 4](https://github.com/pedroscortes/computational-intelligence-ufes/tree/main/exercise4) the objective was to train a neural network (multi-layer perceptron) for a time series prediction problem.
+Furthermore, we had to optimize the network's hyperparameters using an evolutionary algorithm.

 # Genetic Algorithm